Left Return to store

 Botanical description Japanese Knotweed

-The Power of Japanese Knotweed
+The power of Japanese Knotweed

-Usage and safety
+Use and safety

-NB : The health claims attributed to Japanese Knotweed are still pending European approval.
+Note : The health claims attributed to Japanese Knotweed are still pending European approval.
 Always consult a doctor or therapist before using any herbal preparation, especially if you are taking medication or are being treated for a condition.

-**Health claims pending European approval
+**Health claims awaiting European approval

 Annelies Hendriks